Willow Run Airport: The airport today

 The Yankee Air Museum hosts semi-annual airshows over Willow Run, featuring the Blue Angels.

 Between July and September 2009, what was Runway 9R/27L along the southern edge of the airfield was converted to Taxiway H. This allowed the redesign of the southwest end of Runway 5R to reduce the possibility of encroachment by taxiing aircraft.

 In 2011, Michigan State University planted 3 acres of canola and mustard seed on airport property to generate biofuels for aircraft use.
 The airport has 814 acres available for future crop production.

 Until 2015, the airport was home to the sole aircraft of Baltia Airlines, an airline that has been attempting to commence operations to St. Petersburg since 1991.
 The aircraft was a Boeing 747-200 with registration N706BL (msn 21705).

 On March 8, 2017, Ameristar Charters Flight 9363, a charter flight carrying the Michigan Wolverines men's basketball team to the Big Ten Conference men's basketball Tournament, abandoned takeoff and skidded off the runway in high winds.
 The plane suffered extensive damage and some of the players suffered minor injuries but no serious injuries or fatalities were reported.
 The team arrived late and initially had to play in practice gear (their regular uniforms, like all other luggage, had to remain on the plane as part of the NTSB investigation) but went on to win the tournament.

 In December 2017, the American Center for Mobility opened their autonomous vehicle proving ground, Technology Park, at the airport.
 The center's test tracks utilize a vacated 2.5-mile portion of the former Willow Run Expressway, including its two double overpasses.

 As of May 2024, the Wayne County Airport Authority has closed down Hangar 1 for demolition, which would later become part of the Tech Park for the American Center for Mobility, although the start of demolition is unknown.

+ICE deportation flights

+United States Immigration and Customs Enforcement (ICE) charter flights began operating out of Willow Run Airport near Ypsilanti, Michigan in mid-2025, frequently transporting immigration detainees to major detention hubs in the southern United States, such as Alexandria, Louisiana, and Texas locations, according to flight tracking data from the ICE Flight Monitor project by Human Rights First.
+These operations involved private carriers including Key Lime Air and Eastern Air Express, and records show there were 88 outbound ICE flights from Willow Run in 2025.
+The Wayne County Airport Authority, which manages the airport, stated it does not hold direct contracts with ICE and that it does not control agreements between airlines and federal agencies, as long as they meet legal and safety requirements.